 The Austin Teacher Program (ATP) is fully accredited through the Texas State Board for Educator Certification, a division of the Texas Education Agency.
-Upon completion of all certification requirements, a Texas teaching certificate is obtainable in one of five categories:
+Upon completion of all certification requirements, a Texas teaching certificate is obtainable in one of these categories:

-- 1. Early childhood through grade 6 generalist (EC-6); - 2.
-Grades 4 through 8 (social studies, English language arts and reading, mathematics, science, or English language arts and reading/social studies; - 3.
-Grades 6 through 12 (physical science) - 4.
-Grades 7 through 12 (English language arts and reading, history, life science, mathematics, and math/physics) - 5.
-An all-level certificate in physical education, art, music, theatre, languages other than English (French, Latin, or Spanish).
+- 1. Core Subjects with Science of Teaching Reading (EC-6) - Grades 4 through 8 (Social Studies, English Language Arts and Reading with the Science of Teaching Reading, Mathematics, Science, or English Language Arts and Reading/Social Studies with the Science of Teaching Reading) - 3.
+Grades 6 through 12 (Physical Science) - 4.
+Grades 7 through 12 (English Language Arts and Reading, History, Life Science, Mathematics, and Math/Physics) - 5.
+An all-level certificate in Physical Education, Art, Music, Theatre, or Languages Other than English (Spanish) - 6.
+English as a Second Language Supplemental: This certification can only be granted in conjunction with an initial certification area